"Words from the

 beautiful electronic art made on-the-spot, some of it based on the electronic

-images of dancers from various locations around the world. __________ "Words from the
+images of dancers from various locations around the world.
+Some still-images from this kind of event are here. __________

 Forest" © Copyright